alext90/alext90.github.io/_posts/2025-04-20-vit_brain_cancer.markdown

 ### Loading and Preparing the Data

-To train a Vision Transformer effectively on brain MRI images, we first need to structure our dataset properly and prepare it for model consumption.
-In this project, we used PyTorch Lightning’s modular approach to streamline data handling and training logic.

-Our dataset consists of MRI images labeled by brain tumor types (or healthy), and we start by organizing the data into three sets: **training**, **validation**, and **test**.
+Our dataset consists of MRI images labeled by brain tumor types, and we start by organizing the data into three sets: **training**, **validation**, and **test**.
 This allows the model to learn, tune its parameters, and finally be evaluated on unseen data.

 1. **Image Transformations**:
    We apply a series of transformations including resizing, normalization, and data augmentation (like random flips and rotations) using `torchvision.transforms`.
 These ensure that the model is robust to slight variations in input images.